Build a Telephone Chatbot with GPT-3 and Autopilot

 By default, new Autopilot bots use static JSON to respond to task requests from users.
 But since we'll be generating our responses using GPT-3 we'll need to respond to user requests dynamically.
 To make that happen, we'll use a Twilio function.

-• Create a function using the blank template
+- Create a function using the

-• Set the name to gpt3-telephone-bot and path to /gpt3-telephone-bot
+template - Set the name to

-• Replace the template code with the following
+npm package as a dependancy - Replace the template code with the following

 const axios = require('axios');